 - We need to use a side effect to subscribe to window events when the component initializes and unsubscribe when it finalizes.

-We can capture those two features using a newtype, which will also be used to uniquely identify our new Hook.
+We can capture those two features using a type synonym:

 This type represents using local state of the type

 Maybe Int, and then using a side effect.
 If we needed to, we could use more independent states and effects, or mix in other Hook types.